-Cobo Vault is a truly secure hardware wallet designed for managing multiple different cryptocurrencies, in a way that ensures the device itself is 100% offline, and air-gabbed at all times.
+Cobo Vault is a truly secure hardware wallet designed for managing multiple different cryptocurrencies, in a way that ensures the device itself is 100% offline, and air-gapped at all times.
 Meaning it cannot be connected with any other devices or machines through USB nor using wireless technologies such as WIFI, Bluetooth, or NFC at any point in time.

 And Instead, it uses its camera as the only connection to the outside world by taking pictures of the QR codes to sign cryptographically verified multi-signature transactions.

-Cobo Vault is part of a family of an impressive truly secure hardware tools, with the main device being 100% fully air-gabbed verifiable hardware wallet, that doesn’t require connection with any other devices or machines, and nor it has wireless capabilities for hackers to use, such Bluetooth, NFC or internet connection in any shape or form.
+Cobo Vault is part of a family of an impressive truly secure hardware tools, with the main device being 100% fully air-gapped verifiable hardware wallet, that doesn’t require connection with any other devices or machines, and nor it has wireless capabilities for hackers to use, such Bluetooth, NFC or internet connection in any shape or form.

 This way users can ensure that all the regular attack surfaces have been eliminated completely, yet they are still able to spend funds that the device holds without the slightest worry of malicious cables of other hackable routes.